melahn/helm-chartmap/README.md

 ### Examples of Generated Files

-#### Example Image generated from a PlantUML file generated by Chartmap
+#### Example Image generated from a PlantUML file generated by ChartMap

 ![Example Image](./docs/alfresco-dbp/alfresco-dbp-1.5.0.png)